NY Divorce Essentials

 Once the court determines there is not outstanding discovery, it will direct the plaintiff to file a note of issue and a certificate of readiness, which states the case ready for trial.
 Shortly thereafter, the court will set a trial date.

-Motions are requests for a court order outside of the final disposition of the case.
-There are pre-trial motions, trial motions, and post judgment motions.
-Motions are usually written, but in some instances, the court may allow oral motions.
+Motions are requests for a court order outside of the final disposition of the case, which simply means before, during or after the final judgment.
+Motions are usually written, but in some instances, the court may allow oral motions for relatively minor issues.

-The purpose of most pre trial motions are made to request an order for something that cannot wait until the conclusion of trial.
+The purpose of most pre trial motions is to request an order for something that cannot wait until the conclusion of trial.
 One of the most common pre trial motions are pendent lite motions, which literally means "pending the trial.
-These motions may seek pendente lite custody, child or spousal support, attorney fees, expert fees, temporary exclusive occupancy of the marital home, or any other reasonable request.
-An example of a non pendente lite motion is a request for a court order compelling the other side to comply with discovery demands or risk further sanctions.
+These motions may seek pendente lite custody, pendente lite child support, temporary maintenance under DRL 236 B(5-a), pendente lite attorney fees, or expert fees, pursuant to DRL 237 temporary exclusive occupancy of the marital home, or any other reasonable request.

 Once all motion papers are submitted, the court will issue a decision granting or denying the relief requested.
 In some cases, the court may allow oral argument to supplement the written papers.